rtCamp/AMP-Extensions-Mini-Plugins/amp-wistia-compat/README.md

 # AMP compatibility Plugin for Wistia

-A mini plugin oEmbed support and AMP compatibility for wistia oEmbed
+A mini plugin that adds oEmbed support and AMP compatibility.

 ## Notes